 Activities

-Our school serves children aged from nursery through to Primary 7 in the island of Burray.
+Our school serves nursery through to Primary 7 aged children in the island of Burray.
 With our caring, family ethos, we have high expectations and we are an active part of our community.

 Dounby Community School provides primary education from nursery through to Primary 7 for the children of Dounby and the parishes of Birsay, Harray and Sandwick.